 Another book that left a lasting impression is "Thank You for Being Late" by Thomas Friedman.
 It's all about how Mother Nature can teach us so much about resilience and innovation.
 If we learn from her, we can change the way we approach problems and come up with amazing solutions.

-Amazon's Industrial IoT and Analytics branch is a part of the Worldwide Specialist Organization (WWSO) within Amazon Web Services (AWS).
+A*S's Industrial IoT and Analytics branch is a part of the Worldwide Specialist Organization (WWSO).
 This branch focuses on providing specialized solutions and expertise for the Manufacturing and Supply Chain vertical.
 Their objective is to help businesses in these sectors leverage IoT and advanced analytics technologies to optimize operations, enhance productivity, and drive growth.
 They work closely with customers, partners, and industry experts to develop tailored solutions and create a comprehensive ecosystem of tools and services.
 The branch plays a vital role in driving digital transformation and enabling businesses to harness the power of to optimize operations, improve efficiency, and enable predictive maintenance in industrial settings.